yssource/crp/src/title-page.md

 When you are writing Rust code and think, "I know how to do this in C++ but not Rust," then look for the corresponding chapter in this book.

-This book was hand-written by expert C++ and Rust programmers to provide accurate information with a tasteful degree of detail.
+This book was hand-written by expert C++ and Rust programmers at Brown University's [Cognitive Engineering Lab](https://cel.cs.brown.edu/).
+Our goal is provide accurate information with a tasteful degree of detail.
 No text in this book was written by AI.

 If you would like updates on when we add new chapters to this book, you can [drop your email here](https://forms.gle/rcrdZihmT81LWy6F6).